 Phase V will involve replication of the missing pieces from zinc.
 The new and existing pieces will be fitted over top a metal skeletal framework and fused together.

 Modelo Museum of Science & Industry (Toluca, MEX)

-Once restoration is complete, a sturdy and architecturally correct base will be created at the museum destination to support the one thousand pound statue.
-An interactive, interpretive display describing the statue’s significance will accompany it.
+Finally, a sturdy and aesthetically appropriate base will be created at the museum destination to support the one-ton sculpture.
+The statue will be delivered and installed for public presentation and long-term conservation.
+An interactive, interpretive history display will accompany the statue.